Tapioca/Client-php/README.md

 	);
 ```

 Rest need `curl` to be enable.
+Cache path need to be writable.

 ## Query

-You can query your collection by passing an array to the `query`method or use the assignation methods.
+You can query your collections by passing an array to the `query`method or use the assignation methods.

 ```php
 	$instance = Tapioca::client( 'rest', $config );